-Has Hoonicon Mustang Met Its Match Versus Insane AWD 4-Rotor RX-7?
+Has Hoonicorn Mustang Met Its Match Versus Insane AWD 4-Rotor RX-7?

 If you've been following the Hoonigan YouTube channel, you know Ken Block has been busy racing his insane Hoonicorn Mustang against, well, pretty much everything.
 The theme of this recent series is Hoonicorn vs The World, where the 1,400-horsepower all-wheel-drive Mustang battles a menagerie of performance cars from stock hypercars to crazy Pikes Peaks racers.

 Thus far, Block and his Mustang are undefeated, but the latest race features something arguably crazier than the Hoonicorn.
 Rotary fans undoubtedly know all about Rob Dahm and his quest for RX-7 glory.
 He has a four-rotor RX-7 with massive boost, a massive wheelbase, and yes, an all-wheel-drive setup.
 It's actually an homage to the Hoonicorn, as Dahm was so impressed with what he saw in Gymkhana 7 that he set out to build a crazy RX-7 in the same manner.
-As such, the car is stretched upwards of six inches, and like the Hoonicorn, it's modified to the point where virtually none of the parts are from an original RX-7.
+The car is stretched upwards of six inches, and like the Hoonicorn, it's modified to the point where virtually none of the parts are original.
+Oh, and it also makes over 1,200 horsepower.

-We have the video above for you to enjoy, and we're actually watching it right now as well.
-We can tell you this much – there is carnage, excessive rotary noise, wildly excessive speed, and considerable tire slayage.
-Is the Hoonicorn's reign as a straight-line speed king at an end?
-Grab your popcorn and enjoy the 21-minute show while we get our heads around this crazy contest.
+On paper, these two cars are surprisingly well-matched, and looking at them side by side, both definitely exude a Frankenstein, I wanna kill you presence – notably Dahm's RX-7 which has the gearbox fully exposed next to him.
+Here's where the plot thickens, because this particular event is Dahm's first outing with the RX-7 where he's really given it the beans.
+It gets even twistier, because rumors from team Hoonicorn say the Mustang's twin-turbocharged V8 could be a bit sick.
+So yeah, there are some interesting variables in the equation.

 Source: Hoonigan via YouTube